SAP-archive/cloud-espm-v2/README.md

 6.Deploy the application on SAP HCP via the cockpit

  **Note!
-The application name must be "espm", else the above URL will change bsaed on the application name given during deployment**
+The application name must be "espm", else the above URL will change based on the application name given during deployment**

    - Deploy the application in your SAP HANA Cloud Platform Trial account.
      - Note!
 If you deploy with the console client, make sure to specify the --java-version parameter with value 7.
 Note!
 The application name must be espm.